-Section 4.1 Translations Specific Learning Objective Warm-Up/Starting Options Practice & Apply Exercises 4.1 Students will perform translations.Students will perform Warm-Up: • Cumulative Practice: finding perimeter in the coordinate Basic: 3, 5, 15, 21, 32 compositions. • Students will solve real-life plane Prerequisite Skills Practice: translating a point in a Proficient: 4, 16, 18, 26, 34 problems involving compositions coordinate plane Advanced: 16, 26, 28, 35, 41 Starting Options: Ask for four volunteers.
+Section 4.1 Translations Specific Learning Objective Warm-Up/Starting Options Practice & Apply Exercises 4.1 Students will perform translations.
+Warm-Up: Basic: 3, 5, 15, 21, 32 Students will perform compositions.
+Otudents will aches and life Cumulative Practice: finding perimeter in the coordinate plane Prerequisite Skills Practice: translating a point in a coordinate plane Proficient: 4, 16, 18, 26, 34 Students will solve real-life problems involving compositions Advanced: 16, 26, 28, 35, 41 Starting Options: Ask for four volunteers.
 Hand them a piece of yarn or rope at least 12 feet long that has been knotted to form a loop.
 Have students form the yarn in the shape of a rectangle by holding the vertices.
 Tell students that you are going to give them instructions to move and that on the word "go" they will all move at the same time.
 Example: "Take two steps to the front of the classroom.
 Go."
 Discuss the results of each instruction.
 In particular, what happened to the rectangle?
 The rectangle should have remained the same - congruent.
 Repeat with four new students and ask them to form a trapezoid.
 Tap three of the students on the shoulder and tell them to follow your instructions.
 The remaining student is to ignore your instructions.